bitwise-aviator/Geodesic/README.md

 ```

 ### Usage notes:
 - Output azimuths are by default returned in the interval (-180, 180].
-To use compass bearings [0-360), modify the Geodesic struct by run the following line **before** carrying out any calculations.
+To use compass bearings [0-360), modify the Geodesic struct by running the following line **before** carrying out any calculations.
 ```swift
 Geodesic.useCompassAzimuths = true
 ```